wisabd/wisabd/README.md

 # Hi there 👋, I'm Wisal!
+I am a data analyst with research background in computational physics

 🔭 I’m currently working on [Applied ML for High-Energy Physics](https://github.com/wisabd/BolognaGAN)
 🌱 I’m learning **Machine Learning**, **ROOT**, and **MLOps**
 💬 Ask me about **Python**, **Applied ML**, or **High-Energy Physics**